ProbablyManuel/requiem/components/documentation/src/Races.md

     * Fire deals 60% less damage to you.
 * **Dunmer Heritage**:
     * Movement speed is increased by 5%.
-    * You can pray at a shrine of Azura, Boethiah or Mephala to receive their blessing.
+    * You can pray at a shrine of Azura, Boethiah or Mephala to follow their teachings.
-    * These blessings stack with all other blessings.
 * **Unperked Skills**:
     * You can sneak without perks.
     * You can create potions and poisons without perks.